MonedaCloud/Cardano-Installation/README.md

 **Note:** These steps were successfully tested on Mainnet and Preprod with Cardano node version **8.9.0**.
 These steps are the same for Producer nodes and Relay nodes.

-# Cardano Node-Upgrading
+# Cardano Node-Upgrading (Upgrading from source.)

 - The below steps assume you already have a dedicated OS user with sudo privileges running on Ubuntu 22.04:
-- Verify CNODE_VERSION="8.7.X" line has the correct release version number.
+- Default upgrade settings: (Adjust settings before proceeding with the upgrade.)
+- CNODE_VERSION="8.9.0"
+- NETWORK='mainnet'
+- CNODE_FILES='/opt/cardano/cnode/files'
+- CNODE='relay'

 ### Update Config files from Cardano "Configuration Files" Official release: (Required)

-- terminal:~$ `nano update-genesis-files.sh` (Edit: CNODE_VERSION="8.7.X"s, NETWORK='mainnet', CNODE='relay' lines with the intended values.)
+- terminal:~$ `nano update-genesis-files.sh` (Edit: CNODE_VERSION="8.9.X"s, NETWORK='mainnet', CNODE='relay' lines with the intended values.)
 - terminal:~$ `./update-genesis-files.sh`
 - Visit https://book.world.dev.cardano.org/environments.html for references.